 Naomi Moon Siegel

-Since moving to Seattle in 2008, Siegel has been a mainstay of the world, experimental and jazz scenes.
-She has collaborated and played with many ensembles including The Jefferson Rose Band, Thione Diop’s Afro Groove, Picoso, Ahamefule J. Oluo’s Now I’m Fine, Daniel Barry’s Two Hemispheres and many of Wayne Horvitz’s projects.
+Living in Seattle from 2008-2016, Siegel quickly became a mainstay of the city’s world, experimental, and jazz scenes.
+She has collaborated with many ensembles including The Jefferson Rose Band, Thione Diop’s Afro Groove, Picoso, Ahamefule J. Oluo’s Now I’m Fine, Daniel Barry’s Two Hemispheres and many of Wayne Horvitz’s projects.
 She has made appearances in the Earshot Jazz Festival, Sasquatch! and Bumbershoot.
-Living in Seattle’s rich musical climate has given her space and inspiration to develop her own musical voice rather than trying to fit into a certain genre.
+Living in Seattle’s rich musical climate has been an integral part of her development of her own musical voice.
+She will always consider Seattle to be a musical home.

-While an Oakland, CA resident from 2006-2008, she performed at the Stanford Jazz Festival, San Jose Jazz Festival, Monterrey Blues Festival and made appearances with the Naomi Siegel Quartet, Edgardo Y Su Candela, Realistic Orchestra, Joyfull Noise Brass Band, Ms. Taylor P. Collins and the Contemporary Jazz Orchestra.
-As an educator, she was a faculty member at The Jazz School (now the California Jazz Conservatory) and The Stanford Jazz Workshop
+While an Oakland, CA resident from 2006-2008, she performed at the Stanford Jazz Festival, San Jose Jazz Festival, Monterrey Blues Festival and made appearances with Edgardo Y Su Candela, Realistic Orchestra, Joyfull Noise Brass Band, Ms. Taylor P. Collins and the Contemporary Jazz Orchestra.
+As an educator, she was a faculty member at The Jazz School (now the California Jazz Conservatory) and The Stanford Jazz Workshop.

 She holds a Bachelor of Music degree in jazz trombone performance from Oberlin Conservatory where she studied with Robin Eubanks, Jim DeSano and Wendell Logan.
 During that time she also participated in a mind-expanding workshop at the School for Improvised Music, studying with some of New York’s finest improvisers such as Ralph Alessi, Mark Helias and Ravi Coltrane.
 Attending Milton Academy gave her the opportunity to have transformative music-making experiences in South Africa at the age of 16.